IdentityServer/IdentityServer4/docs/topics/persisted_grants.rst

 Some grant types are one-time use only (either by definition or configuration).
 Once they are "used", rather than deleting the record, the ``ConsumedTime`` value is set in the database marking them as having been used.
-This "soft delete" allows for custom implementations to either have flexibility in allowing a grant to be re-used (typically within a short window of time), or to be used in risk assesment and threat mitigation scenarios (where suspicious activity is detected) to revoke access.
+This "soft delete" allows for custom implementations to either have flexibility in allowing a grant to be re-used (typically within a short window of time), or to be used in risk assessment and threat mitigation scenarios (where suspicious activity is detected) to revoke access.
 For refresh tokens, this sort of custom logic would be performed in the ``IRefreshTokenService``.

 Persisted Grant Service